rdfostrich/article-swj2020-cobra/content/related-work.md

 [SemVersion](cite:cites semversion) tracks different versions of RDF graphs, using Concurrent Versions System (CVS) concepts to maintain different versions of ontologies, such as diff, branching and merging.
-[Quit Store](cite:cites quit) is a system that is built on top of Git, which allows these same features by considering each version to be a commit.

 #### Change-based approaches
 [Cassidy et al.](cite:cites vcrdf) propose a system to store changes to graphs as a series of patches, which makes it a CB approach.